clojurists-together/clojuriststogether.org/content/news/2020/august-2020-monthly-update.md

 title: "August 2020 Monthly Update"
 date: 2020-09-07T10:00:54+08:00
 author: Alyssa Parado
-summary: Read more updates from Malli, Practicallli, Clj-kondo/babashka/sci, and Datahike
+summary: Read more updates from Malli, Practicalli, Clj-kondo/babashka/sci, and Datahike
 ---

 Welcome to the first (half) month of updates from our [new projects](/news/q3-2020-funding-announcement/).